Why Visiting Colosseum? An essential stop on your trip to Rome (Updated)

 Make seeing the Colosseum an essential part of your holiday in Rome.
-The best way to visit the Colosseum, attractions, tours and special events.
-All the information you need to plan your trip.
+I will explain to you all the reasons to visit the Colosseum, attractions, tours and special events.
+And also all the information you need to plan your trip.

-Make the Colosseum an essential stop on your holiday in Rome
+Visit Colosseum and make it an essential stop on your holiday in Rome

 A visit to Rome isn’t complete without a tour of the Colosseum.
 This amphitheatre in the center of the city was the largest ever built, taking almost a decade to construct during the Flavian dynasty.
 It’s one of Rome’s most popular tourist attractions, with over 4 million visitors a year.
 Once you see it, you’ll know why!